Campobello Island

-Campobello Island (/ˌkæmpəˈbɛloʊ/, also /-poʊˈ-/) is the largest and only inhabited island in Campobello, a civil parish in southwestern New Brunswick, Canada, near the border with Maine, United States.
-The island's permanent population in 2021 was 949.
-It is the site of the Roosevelt Campobello International Park and of Herring Cove Provincial Park.
+Campobello Island (/ˌkæmpəˈbɛloʊ/, also /-poʊˈ-/) is the largest and only inhabited island in Campobello Parish in southwestern New Brunswick, Canada, near the border with Maine, United States.
+It is the site of the Roosevelt Campobello International Park, Head Harbour Lighthouse, and of Herring Cove Provincial Park.

-It has been governed as an incorporated rural community since 2010 but still receives some local service district (LSD) services from the province, being assessed for fire protection, policing, dog control, and general government, and is a member of the Southwest New Brunswick Service Commission (SNBSC).
+It has been an incorporated rural community since 2010 and is a member of the Southwest New Brunswick Service Commission (SNBSC).
 Despite the name, the rural community also includes all other islands in the parish.

 The island is part of Charlotte County, which was formed in 1784 when New Brunswick was partitioned from Nova Scotia.

-Origin of name

-In 1770, the entire island was granted to Capt.
-William Owen, who understated the size of the island to circumvent the size limit on land grants at the time.
-Owen renamed the island Campobello in punning honour of Lord William Campbell, who was Governor of Nova Scotia at the time.
-Campobello Parish later took its name from the island.